Bob Cryan: Career

 During his first degree Cryan secured sponsorship from Thorn EMI Electronics and on graduating he took up employment with their Defence Systems Division in Feltham, Middlesex.
 In 1986 he was appointed as a Lecturer in the Department of Electrical and Electronic Engineering at what is now the University of Huddersfield.
 Four years later he was promoted to Senior Lecturer and in 1992 he took on the role of Director of the Centre for Communication Systems Research in the Faculty of Engineering at Manchester Metropolitan University.
 In 1994 he was appointed to his first Professorial Chair and Head of Department position, at the age of 30, at Northumbria University and at the time he was the youngest Professor of Engineering in the UK.
 Following his success as Head of the Department of Electrical, Electronic Engineering and Physics he was appointed as Head of the newly created School of Engineering, following a merger with the Department of Mechanical Engineering and Manufacturing Systems.
 He moved to the University of Wales, Swansea in 1999 to be Chair of Electrical & Electronic Engineering.
 He also held the Siemens Chair of Communications and the post of Dean of the Faculty of Engineering.

 In 2002 he returned to Northumbria University as Pro Vice-Chancellor, becoming Deputy Vice-Chancellor in 2005, with responsibilities including both teaching and research.
 In 2007 he returned to his hometown of Huddersfield and at the age of 42, became Vice-Chancellor and CEO of the University of Huddersfield and at the time he was the youngest Vice-Chancellor in the UK.
 Under his leadership the University has won many awards including the Times Higher Education (THE) University of the Year, THE Entrepreneurial University of the Year, THE Best University Workplace, THE Outstanding Leadership Team, two Queen’s Awards for Enterprise, three Queen’s Anniversary Prizes, the Gold Teaching Excellence Award and Huddersfield was the first University to win the Global Teaching Excellence Award.

+In April 2024, Cryan announced that nearly 200 staff at Huddersfield University would be made redundant.